-- 16) The PLC shall be an 8 slot chassis.
-The I/O cards will be secured to the chassis via a screw connection. - 17) Programming cable: The PLC shall utilize a USB to Mini B cable for programming.
+- 17. The PLC shall be an 8 slot chassis.
+The I/O cards will be secured to the chassis via a screw connection. - 18.
+Programming cable: The PLC shall utilize a USB to Mini B cable for programming.
 This cable shall be compatible with those designed for downloading digital cameras to USB compatible PC.
-Accordingly, this cable shall be available through most traditional retail stores serving the consumer electronics market. - 18) Alarming: The PLC shall have a configurable alarming capability.
+Accordingly, this cable shall be available through most traditional retail stores serving the consumer electronics market. - 19.
+Alarming: The PLC shall have a configurable alarming capability.
 Each alarm point can be configured to display an alphanumeric message in the alarm buffer.
-The buffer can be displayed via a web page, or on an operator interface screen. - 19) Unterminated connector cables shall have one end terminated to HE10 terminal block modules.
-The other end shall be unterminated to allow custom interface to panel devices. - 20) Terminated connector cables shall have one end terminated to interface to terminal block, or FCN socket, cards.
-The other end shall be terminated to interface with HE10 terminal block modules. - 21) All specified PLC platforms will be programmed using the same programming software package.
-PLCs that use multiple software programming packages under similar trade names will not be accepted. - 22) The system shall be designed to execute all languages without a significant decrease in processing speed. - 23) Programming software shall have integrated tools for network configuration, and communication capabilities.
-PLC's that use separate programming, communication, and network configuration software shall not be accepted. - 24) The PLC must meet or exceed the following environmental requirements: - a) Minimum temperature range: - 1) Operating: -25 to +70o C (-13 to +158oF) - 2) Relative humidity: 30% to 95% non-condensing. - b) Altitude: - 1) Operation 0-7,200 feet minimum - 2) Storage 0-9,800 feet minimum - c) Degree of protection: NEMA 1 (IP20) - d) Vibration resistance in accordance with at least one of the following: - 1) Installed rating: - a) DIN rail mounted PLC: 10-57 Hz, amplitude 0.075 mm, acceleration 25-100 Hz, and - b) Panel or plate mounted PLC: 2-25 Hz, amplitude 1.6mm, acceleration 25-200 Hz.
+The buffer can be displayed via a web page, or on an operator interface screen. - 20.
+Unterminated connector cables shall have one end terminated to HE10 terminal block modules.
+The other end shall be unterminated to allow custom interface to panel devices. - 21.
+Terminated connector cables shall have one end terminated to interface to terminal block, or FCN socket, cards.
+The other end shall be terminated to interface with HE10 terminal block modules. - 22.
+All specified PLC platforms will be programmed using the same programming software package.
+PLCs that use multiple software programming packages under similar trade names will not be accepted. - 23.
+The system shall be designed to execute all languages without a significant decrease in processing speed. - 24.
+Programming software shall have integrated tools for network configuration, and communication capabilities.
+PLC's that use separate programming, communication, and network configuration software shall not be accepted. - 25.
+The PLC must meet or exceed the following environmental requirements: - a.
+Minimum temperature range: - 1) Operating: -25 to +700 C (-13 to +1580F) - 2) Relative humidity: 30% to 95% non-condensing. - b.
+Altitude: - 1) Operation 0-7,200 feet minimum - 2) Storage 0-9,800 feet minimum - c.
+Degree of protection: NEMA 1 (IP20) - d.
+Vibration resistance in accordance with at least one of the following: - 1) Installed rating: - i.
+DIN rail mounted PLC: 10-57 Hz, amplitude 0.075 mm, acceleration 25-100 Hz, and - ii.
+Panel or plate mounted PLC: 2-25 Hz, amplitude 1.6mm, acceleration 25-200 Hz. - 2) In compliance with IEC 60068 and IEC 61131.

-- 2) In compliance with IEC 60068 and IEC 61131. - e) Shock resistance: 147m/s2 for 11ms. - 25) The PLC's shall be designed for connection to the World Wide Web via standard and customizable web pages.
+- e.
+Shock resistance: 147m/s2 for 11ms.

+- 26. The PLC's shall be designed for connection to the World Wide Web via standard and customizable web pages.
 Standard web pages shall display all internal status points, status registers, alarm words, and status of each I/O point.
-Customizable web pages shall be created by the programmer to display the actual process or machine being operated. - 1) Manufacturer: The PLC and appurtenant components shall be manufactured by Schneider Electric, with the following model numbers:
+Customizable web pages shall be created by the programmer to display the actual process or machine being operated.

+- a.
+Manufacturer: The PLC, an appurtenant, components shall be manufactured by Schneider Electric, with the following model numbers:

-a) PLC: Modicon M340
+- 1) PLC: Modicon M340

-b) Processor: BMXP342020
+- 2) Processor: BMXP342020

+- 3) Back plane: BMXXBP0600

+- 4) Power supply: BMXCPS2010

-c) Discrete Input Module: BMXDDI1602
+- 5) Input Module: BMXDDI1602

+- 6) Relay Output Module: BMXDRA1605

-d) Analog Input Module: BMXAMI0410
+- 7) Analog Input Module: BMXAMI0410 (minimum 1 unit, additional as required for all signals)

+- 8) Screw terminal strips: BMXFTB2010

+- 9) Note: Each I/O Module requires one terminal strip.

+- 10) Note: These are the minimum requirements.
+Confirm input modules are compatible with flowmeter and rate of flow transmitter outputs.

+- 11) Contractor shall submit all PLC component data and part numbers to Owner's SCADA programmer for approval prior to purchase.